pollfish/docs/ios.md

 ```

 2. Run 'pod install' on the command line to install the Pollfish cocoapod.
-3. Call init and destroy function of Pollfish in the App’s Delegate
+3. Call init and destroy function of Pollfish in the app’s Delegate
 4. Set to Release mode and release in AppStore
 5. Update your privacy policy